ibm-cloud-docs/vpc/managing-placement-groups.md

 2. Select the placement group and click **Rename**.
 3. Change the placement group name.

-## Changing the placement group name with the CLI
+## Changing the placement group name from the CLI
 {: #changing-placement-group-name-cli}
 {: cli}